-If you're traveling by sea in almost any part of the world which has an abundance of small islands packed closely together, you will probably encounter the romantic word "caique", either with or without the umlaut (pair of dots) over the "i", caïque.
-They are commonly used in the Greek Islands.
+If you're traveling by sea in almost any part of the world which has an abundance of small islands packed closely together, you will probably encounter the romantic word "caique," either with or without the umlaut (a pair of dots) over the "i," caïque.
+They are commonly used in the Greek islands.

-In rougher water, sensitive stomachs will definitely know that they are on a boat on most caiques, but in practice, caique captains watch the very accurate Greek weather reports carefully and any warnings tend to be carefully heeded.
+In rough water, sensitive stomachs will definitely know that they are on a caiques.
+In practice, caique captains watch the very accurate Greek weather reports carefully, and any warnings tend to be carefully heeded.
 Still, a packet of Dramamine doesn't take up much room, just in case.

 Caiques can rarely be booked online or far ahead—they tend to be something that you find by walking the harbor and seeing boats with chalkboard schedules by their gangplanks.